 A Wide Spectrum of Outcomes

-On the other end of the blending/mixing scale are foods (such as the granola bars mentioned above) that consist of uniform blends of identifiably disparate elements.
+On the other end of the blending/mixing, scale is foods (such as the granola bars mentioned above) that consist of uniform blends of identifiably disparate elements.
 Ingredients for these types of items require more gentle blending.
 Home cooks typically refer to this type of blending as “folding in.”
-The goal when folding one or more ingredients into others is to mix as little as possible, so that individual components retain their identifiable characteristics, while providing a thorough blending of all ingredients.
+The goal when folding one or more ingredients into others is to mix as little as possible, so that individual components retain their identifiable characteristics while providing a thorough blending of all ingredients.

 Clearly, there is no one-size-fits-all solution when it comes to mixing/blending food products.
 Depending on your ingredients (wet, dry, etc.) and the intended outcome (the uniformity of mayonnaise, for example, versus the recognizable textures of a granola bar) your process — and the equipment used to achieve it — will differ.

 Explore Our Food Processing Equipment